25+ Top Attractions in Florence Italy

 As I mentioned earlier, Masaccio was an influential painter, despite dying mysteriously at just 27.
 He was one of the first painters in art history to experiment with single point perspective and three dimensional space.

-A Medici enemy, Felice Brancacci, commissioned the fresco cycle in 1424.
-They were intended to represent the life of St. Peter, from original sin to the salvation of man.
+Felice Brancacci, commissioned the fresco cycle in 1424.
+They were depict the life of St. Peter, from original sin to the salvation of man.
 After Masaccio’s death, the frescos were completed by Fillipino Lippi.

 Masaccio frescos in the Brancacci Chapel